 As mentioned in question #5, whole wheat flour is used in the beginning to jumpstart fermentation.
 This is why you saw bubbles right away.
 When you switch to all purpose or bread flour for the ongoing feedings, growth will inevitably slow down on Days 3-4, as your starter needs time to adjust to the new flour.
 This is normal.
 Growth is still happening.

 7.)
-For the daily feedings, you mention to feed your starter “equal parts” flour and water.
+For the daily feedings, you mention to feed your starter “equal parts” flour and water by weight.
 For example: 60 g (1⁄2 cup) flour + 60 g (1⁄4 cup).
 But the volume conversions (measuring cups) are not equal.
 Is this a typo?

 No. It’s not a typo.
 “Equal parts” refers to feeding by weight only.
 Not measuring cups.
 Here’s why: different ingredients weigh different amounts based on density.
 For example 1 cup of flour can weigh anywhere from 125-150 g depending on how it was packed into the measuring cup.
 1 cup of water can weigh anywhere between 236-250 g.
 Because weights are constant, it streamlines the process for accuracy.
 It is the preferred measuring unit in bread baking.
 The volume approximates are listed for convenience because not everyone has a scale.